KilianMichiels/Thesis/README.md

 - If you haven't installed [ROSBridge](http://wiki.ros.org/rosbridge_suite), do it now.
 - Open another terminal and enter `roslaunch rosbridge_server rosbridge_websocket.launch`.

+/Double1_IOS/With_ROS/DoubleIOSWithROS:

+- Run `pod install` in the working directory.
+- Open ROSApplication.xcworkspace in XCode.
+- At this point, you can already run the application.
+- Start your virtual machine with Ubuntu and ROS.
+- Open a terminal in Ubuntu and enter `roscore`.
+- If you haven't installed [ROSBridge](http://wiki.ros.org/rosbridge_suite), do it now.
+- Open another terminal and enter `roslaunch rosbridge_server rosbridge_websocket.launch`.
+- On the same computer, in your virtual machine, check your IP with `hostname -I`.
+- Insert this in the application while you are on the same network.
+- Press 'Connect' and the application should connect to your ROS network.

 ## How to run tests
 These instructions are written for the 6 tests which can be done with the Python scripts or the applications.